Christian community of Najran: Primary sources

-Introduction of Christianity
+Introduction of Eastern Christianity

-Christianity may have been introduced into Najran in the fifth century, possibly through trade routes.
+Historically, the introduction of Eastern Christianity into Najran must have occurred by the fifth century, possibly through trade routes.
 Several late sources suggest different beginnings for the Christians of Najran.
 According to the Chronicle of Seert, Christianity was introduced into the area around 450 when a Christian merchant from the city named Hannan travelled to Constantinople, and then Al-Hira, where he converted and was baptised.
 Upon returning to Najran, he began sharing his faith with others in the community, who also began to convert.
 Ibn Ishaq offers a different story: a Christian Syrian named Fimiyyun ended up as a slave in Najran.
 His manner of praying shocked the Najran community, leading to a mass conversion.
 Other versions of the story also permeated the Arab-Islamic tradition, some focusing on the miracles of a man named Abdallah ibn Tahmir, to whom Fimiyyun ministered, and another centered on the secret conversion of a Himyarite king.
+Another legend attributes the founding of the Christian community of Najran to a man named Phemion.
 Though the details about Christianity's introduction into the area are unclear, it is possible that it was passed along the trade routes of Al-Hira.
 Several explicitly Christian inscriptions are known from the Hima Paleo-Arabic inscriptions, located at a site near Najran, with the texts dates covering the late fourth to early fifth centuries.